jneilliii/OctoPrint-BambuPrinter/README.md

 ## What This Plugin Does

 OctoPrint-BambuPrinter adds native-like support for Bambu Lab printers within the OctoPrint ecosystem.
-Bambu Lab printers, such as the X1 Carbon and P1P series, are known for their closed ecosystem and advanced multi-material capabilities via the AMS (Automatic Material System).
+Bambu Lab printers, such as the X1 Carbon, known for their closed ecosystem and advanced multi-material capabilities via the AMS (Automatic Material System).
 This plugin aims to open up those devices to greater interoperability, offering OctoPrint users features such as:

 Real-time Status Monitoring: Track current print progress, temperatures, printer states, and more directly within the OctoPrint interface.